-#5 Schoolhouse History
+District #5 Schoolhouse

-In 1973 the Shrewsbury Historical Society was able to save the school house by acquiring the building from the town.
-The building was in desperate need of repairs.
-Several fund raisers were held and restorative work was begun.
-The exterior work included new windows, a new wood shingled roof and exterior painting.
-Work to the interior included repairing of walls and painting.
-To complete the restoration, period desks and chairs were purchased.
-The original restoration was completed thirty years ago and the school house is once again in need of repair.
-At this time windows need reglazing, plaster work needs to be done and the interior and exterior were repainted.
+The lot became so small that there was talk of demolishing the school.
+In 1973, the Shrewsbury Historical Society was able to save the school house by acquiring the building from the town.
+It was in desperate need of repairs.
+Several fund raisers were held and restoration work started.
+Exterior work included new windows, a wood shingled roof and painting.
+Interior work included repairing the walls and painting the wainscoting.
+To complete the restoration, period desks and chairs were purchased and installed.
+Since the original restoration the windows were reglazed, plaster work was completed and the interior and exterior were repainted.

 After many years of restoration efforts, the District # 5 Schoolhouse was listed on the National Register of Historic Places by the United States Department of the Interior on Aug.
 27, 2013.